 Current I Tatti appointees and other Harvard faculty, students and staff with an active Harvard University ID (HUID) may request materials that are not owned by the Berenson Library either through Interlibrary Loan (ILL) or the Scan & Deliver service.
 Procedures for each differ.

 Anyone currently registered as a Berenson Library reader may consult materials from the library’s special collections (see admittance policy).
 Special Collections include rare books, photographs and photo albums, archival collections, early auction catalogs, microforms, maps, CD-ROMS, and DVDs.
-These items may be consulted only in the Ahmanson Reading Room for Special Collections and during opening hours (Monday to Friday 9 a.m. – 6 p.m.).
+These items may be consulted only in the Ahmanson Reading Room for Special Collections and during opening hours (Monday to Friday, 10 a.m. to 1 p.m. and 2 p.m. to 5:45 p.m.).
 Read more about Special Collections - Policies and Guidelines